africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Principle of Atomicity in Notetaking.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/principle-of-atomicity-in-notetaking/","title":"Principle of Atomicity in Notetaking"}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/principle-of-atomicity-in-notetaking/","title":"Principle of Atomicity in Notetaking","noteIcon":""}
 ---

 18.13 - Ideas - Principle of Atomicity in Notetaking